A Bayesian Approach to In-Game Win Probability in Soccer: Introduction

-We present a machine learning approach for making minute-by-minute win probability estimates for association football.
-By comparing with state-of-the-art win probability estimation techniques in other sports, we introduce the unique challenges that come with modelling these probabilities for football.
-In particular, it involves challenges such as capturing the current game state, dealing with stoppage time, the frequent occurrence of ties and changes in momentum.
-To address these challenges we introduce a Bayesian model that models the future number of goals that each team will score as a temporal stochastic process.
-We evaluate our model on event stream data from the four most recent seasons of the major European football leagues.
-Finally, we introduce two relevant use cases for our win probability model: a ``story stat'' to enhance the fan experience and a tool to quantify player performance in the crucial moments of a game.
+To address these challenges, this paper introduces a Bayesian in-game win probability model for soccer that models the future number of goals that each team will score as a temporal stochastic process.
+We train and evaluate our model on eight seasons of event stream data from the top five European soccer leagues.
+Finally, we introduce two relevant use cases for our win probability metric: a ``story stat'' to enhance the fan experience and a tool to quantify player performance in the crucial moments of a game with applications in player recruitment.